betaglot/plantabeta/docs/reference/Eko/EkoTeori/EkoElements/Road.md

 ## Examples

-- Use Media donated by Planters.
+- Use Media donated by Plantors.

 ## See also

 Links to other related EcoFactors.
-Related because they are the same EcoType or because they are performed at the same time or within the same Phrase.
+Related because they are the same EcoType or because they are performed at the same time or within the same Frase.
 ::: details External References

 - One